mubashir-zenkoders/gh-pull-request-commentor/README.md

-# Sample GitHub App
+# GH Pull Request Commentor App

-This sample app showcases how webhooks can be used with a GitHub App's installation token to create a bot that responds to issues.
+This app is based on webhooks that can be used with a GitHub App's installation token to create a bot that responds to issues.
 Code uses [octokit.js](https://github.com/octokit/octokit.js).

 ## Requirements